 Though I do pay attention in the UK, using the dashboard I launched earlier in the year.
 UK cinemas were having a good start to the year until March, so we’ll be able to see how the sector recovers when cinemas open from July 4th.

-Before that, Gower Street have done a fascinating piece on forecasting the recovery as well.
+Before that, Gower Street have done a series of fascinating pieces on forecasting the recovery across major markets as well.